 Now for the downside.

-No free service will ever offer the full value of GDPR compliance for free.
+No free service will ever offer the full value of all major clauses compliance for free.
 You’ll still have to fill in certain details yourself or hire someone else to do it.
 If you are looking for alternatives, check our Terms and Conditions Generator Review.

 Q: Is TermsFeed legitimate?